-It is very important that your doctor check your progress at regular visits.
+It is very important that your doctor check your or your child's progress at regular visits.
 This will allow your doctor to make sure this medicine is working properly and to decide if you should continue to use it.
 Blood and urine tests may be needed to check for unwanted effects.

-This medicine may cause bleeding in your stomach or intestines.
+This medicine may cause bleeding in your stomach or bowels.
 These problems can happen without warning signs.
-This is more likely if you have had a stomach ulcer in the past, if you smoke or drink alcohol regularly, are over 60 years of age, are in poor health, or are using certain other medicines (such as a steroid medicine or a blood thinner).
+This is more likely if you have had a stomach ulcer in the past, if you smoke or drink alcohol regularly, are over 60 years of age, are in poor health, or are using certain other medicines (eg, other NSAIDs, steroid medicine, blood thinners).

 Serious skin reactions can occur during treatment with this medicine.
-Check with your doctor right away if you have any of the following symptoms while using this medicine: blistering, peeling, loosening of the skin, red skin lesions, severe acne or skin rash, sores or ulcers on the skin, or fever or chills while you are using this medicine.
+Check with your doctor right away if you have any of the following symptoms while using this medicine: blistering, peeling, or loosening of the skin, red skin lesions, severe acne or skin rash, sores or ulcers on the skin, or fever or chills.

 If your symptoms become worse, check with your doctor.